On the birational section conjecture with local conditions: Galois sections with local conditions

-We recall the notion of a neighbourhood of a section $s: \Gal_k \to \pi_1(X)$.
-This is a finite \'etale cover $X' \to X$ together with a lift $s'$ of the section, i.e., an open subgroup $H \subseteq \pi_1(X)$ containing the image of the section $s=s'$.
+A \textbf{neighbourhood} of a section $s: \Gal_k \to \pi_1(X)$ is a finite \'etale cover $X' \to X$ together with a lift $s'$ of the section, i.e., an open subgroup $H \subseteq \pi_1(X)$ containing the image of the section $s=s'$.
 The limit over all neighbourhoods yields a pro-\'etale cover